CatherineTrevor/lead-generator-calculator/README.md

 **Future features**

 1. Currency exchange: In the future, users will be able to enter information in currency other than Euros.
 For comparison purposes, the financial data will be converted into Euros using an API.
-2. Country dropdown: A dropdown selection connecting the selected country to the relevant currency, rather than a free text field for country selection, as it is now.
+2. Country dropdown connected to currency: A dropdown selection connecting the selected country to the relevant currency, which is then connected to a currency converter.
 3. More in-depth comparison data based on campaign type and communication platform, not just industry.
 For the basic purposes of the site, the industry is more relevant as a benchmark.
 Comparing another company based purely on the communication platform does not give a clear picture, there are many other factors to consider.

 **Site warnings**